salmiak/Story/README.md

 - Add OAuth to Dropbox

 - Client:
+  - When not in slider mode the progressbar should reflect how long one scrolled
   - Next / Prev post link on posts
     - Links next to content (or at bottom of text)
   - Infinit scroll on front page